gr33n-lov3r/gr33n-lov3r.github.io/_posts/2025-05-29-Investigating-brute-force-SSH-and-RDP-attacks.markdown

-### 1.
+### 1. Creation of VPC and Ubuntu machine
 I made my Virtual Private Cloud labeled "MYDFIR-SOC-Challenge" with an IP range of `172.30.0.1-254` before creating the Ubuntu machine. ("MYDFIR-ELK") Both need to be in the same region/datacenter so they can see each other.
+I also generated an SSH keypair to use to connect to my machine.

 <img src="{{ site.baseurl }}/assets/Untitled design(1).png" width="500">

-So I could SSH into my machine, I generated an SSH keypair using `ssh-keygen` and inputting the key into the requested field.

 <img src="{{ site.baseurl }}/assets/ssh-auth.png" width="500">

-### 2.
+### 2. Installation of Elastic and Kibana
 I then began to install Elastic and Kibana on the machine using the following commands:
 ~~~
 # Fetching installation packages